-- Graphical processing unit (GPU)—ArcGIS Pro leverages the DirectX or OpenGL graphics application programming interfaces (APIs) to deliver an optimal graphic experience, where panning in maps and scenes is smooth and fluid.
+- Graphical processing unit (GPU)—ArcGIS Pro uses the DirectX or OpenGL graphics application programming interfaces (APIs) to deliver an optimal graphic experience, where panning in maps and scenes is smooth and fluid.
 In a virtualized environment, the GPU can be virtualized also, referred to as a vGPU.
 In this case, the virtual machine must be provisioned with a shared GPU to provide sufficient graphics performance in ArcGIS Pro.
 Alternatively, a GPU can be "passed through", which means an entire GPU is provided for use by the VM.
 This results in optimal performance for power-users of 3D capability, but reduces scalability of the VM host machine.
 A GPU that is passed through can be used in both on-premises and cloud virtualized environments.

 These hardware resources must be configured in each virtualized environment independently.
 For on-premises virtualized environments, configuration is managed and maintained by virtualized environment administrators.
 For cloud-based environments, administrative responsibilities are managed by the cloud provider.
-That also means in cloud-based environments the user is responsible for selecting appropriately sized and configured instances.
+That also means in cloud-based environments, the user is responsible for selecting appropriately sized and configured instances.
 The on-premises virtualization and cloud virtualization sections of the ArcGIS Pro help detail requirements for each environment and describe how the configuration is managed.